Maciej Matthew Szymanski: Retirement

-In 1996 when he retired from professional practice, he and his wife hovered about returning to the land of their birth, now that the Berlin Wall had fallen.
-They decided however to move nearer to one of their two daughters in Vancouver.
+In 1996 when he retired from professional practice, he and his wife were considering a return to Poland, the Eastern Bloc having long dissolved.
+They decided, however, to move nearer to one of their two daughters in Vancouver.
 In retirement he was able to concentrate on veterans' matters and discover a considerable writing skill.
 With his grandchildren in mind, he wrote up his memoirs in two volumes.
 Thanks to the gift of a computer from his daughters, he became an early adopter and silver surfer on the Internet.
-There he published recollections and polemics about modern Polish society, which was a disappointment to him having turned during the soviet era into a much more homogeneous and, in his eyes, impoverished nation: he railed in his writings about Homo Sovieticus.
+There he published recollections and polemics about modern Polish society, which was a disappointment to him having turned during the Soviet era into a much more homogeneous and, in his eyes, impoverished nation: he railed in his writings about Homo Sovieticus.
 Maciej Szymański died after a short illness on 5 May 2015.
 He left his body to science.
 His essays, some in English, will soon be available on Amazon.